Breaking News in Yuba County

-Breaking News in Yuba County is a 2021 American black comedy thriller film directed and co-produced by Tate Taylor, from a screenplay written by Amanda Idoko.
+Breaking News in Yuba County is a 2021 American comedy thriller film directed and co-produced by Tate Taylor, from a screenplay written by Amanda Idoko.
 The film stars an ensemble cast that includes Allison Janney, Mila Kunis, Awkwafina, Regina Hall, Wanda Sykes, Juliette Lewis, Samira Wiley, Jimmi Simpson, Clifton Collins Jr., Bridget Everett, Dominic Burgess, Keong Sim, Chris Lowell, Matthew Modine and Ellen Barkin.

 Breaking News in Yuba County was released in the United States on February 12, 2021, by American International Pictures, making it the company's first release since the 1980 film Dressed to Kill.

 Plot

 Timid Sue Buttons lives in Kentucky with her husband, Karl.
 She wishes to be more assertive, but others constantly take advantage of her.
 Unbeknownst to Sue, Karl's ex-convict brother Petey has unwillingly involved him in money laundering.

 Karl has to launder three million dollars through Mina and Ray for her father, Mr. Kim.
 Sue, whose birthday has been ignored by everyone, drives to Karl's bank to confront him about forgetting her birthday.
 As she arrives, spotting Karl with flowers, she believes he is planning a surprise.
 Sue follows him to a motel where he is meeting his mistress Leah and walks in on them in the act.
 The shock and physical exertion causes Karl's heart to stop.
 After ordering Leah out, Sue watches TV host Gloria Michaels' program about missing child Emma Rose and decides to pretend that Karl has gone missing to receive attention and validation.

 Sue buries Karl and his possessions near the motel, then files a missing persons report, but is ignored by the officers, including Detective Cam Harris.
 Frustrated, she trashes her home but is interrupted by her half-sister, local news reporter Nancy.
 Sue claims that she woke up, found her house ransacked, and assumes Karl has been abducted.

 Nancy interviews Sue on the air, getting lots of local attention.
 Detective Harris arrives to investigate and is suspicious of Sue's inconsistent story.
 Petey confronts Mina and Ray about Karl's disappearance and Mina extorts him for twenty thousand dollars.
 After discovering Karl hadn't deposited the cash, they assume he has fled with it.

 Sue gives an interview to Gloria Michaels suggesting that Karl was kidnapped as he knew who had taken Emma Rose, attracting even more attention.
 Petey and his boss Rita rob a jewelry store to raise the money to pay off Mina.
 When he delivers the ransom Mina tells him Karl will be released.
 Mina and Ray ambush Sue at her home looking for Karl, but leave without harming her.

 Before Nancy can interview Sue and Emma Rose's parents together, Leah confronts Sue.
 She attempts to extort her for the missing three million, which Sue knows nothing about (she buried it, along with Karl's things).
 Their conversation is witnessed by Detective Harris.
 Sue then tells Mina that Leah knows where Karl is, so she and Ray kidnap her.